 #35 Long Rounded Face-Framing Layers with the Most Polished Blowout Ends

-The face-framing crescents on this starting around the cheekbone are doing EXACTLY what I want them to do, they’re softening the lower face in the most flattering way.
-And the internal graduation with point-cut ends gives you that gorgeous swinging movement without losing any of your length.
-Over-direction at the crown is creating lift where most of us need it and the warm lowlights are blending early grey seamlessly.
-I love this for oval or heart shapes especially.
-My honest assessment is that the flipped ends need a round-brush blowout or light smoothing to hold their shape, and very fine crowns might lose the lift by midday.
-But for medium density hair?
-This is a really, really beautiful option.
+The face-framing crescents starting near the cheekbones are doing what I want them to do.
+Softening the lower face in a very flattering manner.
+The internal graduation with point cut ends gives that beautiful swinging movement, while also keeping all of the length.
+Over-direction at the crown provides lift where we all need it, and the warm lowlights blend early greys nicely.
+Suits oval or heart shapes especially.
+I think the flipped ends will need a round brush blowout, or light smoothing to keep their shape, and very fine crowns may lose the lift by midday.
+For a medium density of hair, this is a very beautiful option.

 #36 Warm Brunette Layers with Graduation That Starts at the Cheekbone